Does CBD Oil Help Boost The Immune System?

 CBD and its role in battling inflammation

-While there is still ongoing medical speculation as to how exactly CBD decreases inflammation in the human body, researchers agree that CBD is a powerful anti-inflammatory.
+While there is still ongoing medical speculation as to how exactly CBD decreases inflammation in the human body, researchers agree that CBD may be a powerful anti-inflammatory.
 So far, our best guess is that CBD stops some inflammation-producing enzymes and inflammation-causing molecules while it increases the production of anti-oxidants—components that help reduce inflammation.